eqNj/eqN-PD2-Filter/README.md

 Added new discrete visual versions of every potion that immensely help declutter, particularly when using filter level 0.

-Added new description lines to hundreds of potentially useful jewel affixes and/or affix combinations to help signify their usability and/or tradability at a glance after indentification.
+Added new description lines to hundreds of potentially useful jewel affixes and/or affix combinations to help signify their usability and/or tradability at a glance after identification.

-Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialize aesthetic.
+Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialized aesthetic.

 Adjusted it so recipes on items will not show if the item is equipped and/or in a shopping window.
+(This feature continues to be eternally bugged so it is not live at the moment.)

 Updated the recipes on Uber Rathma ingredients as they no longer require Prime Evil Soul(s).